rancher/elemental-docs/docs/quickstart-cli.md

 </TabItem>
 <TabItem value="seedImagerpi" label="Seed Image for Raspberry Pi" default>

-The `SeedImage` resource, which automates the creation of an Elemental bootable image (the *seed image*), does not support Raspberry Pi yet.
+<CodeBlock language="yaml" title="seedimage-rpi.yaml" showLineNumbers>{SeedImageRpi}</CodeBlock>

-We will generate a *seed image* manually in the [next section](quickstart-cli.md#preparing-the-installation-seed-image).
+The `SeedImage` resource will generate a raw disk image that can be burned directly to an SD-card or USB-drive.

 Now that we have defined all the configuration files let's apply them to create the proper resources in Kubernetes: